-An average, single serving of Black Pudding is around 30 grams, so that would equate to 1 gram of net carbs per serving.
+An average single serving of Black Pudding is around 30 grams, equating to 1 gram of net carbs per serving.

-As discussed above, if you are eating a traditional keto diet, your primary aim is to stay below 20 grams of carbs in a day, making black pudding keto friendly when purely looking at the carb count.
+As discussed above, if you are eating a traditional keto diet, your primary aim is to stay below 20 grams of carbs in a day, making black pudding keto-friendly when looking at the carb count.

 So, Is Black Pudding Keto Friendly?

-However, if you take a more lazy, dirty approach to keto, then black pudding should fit within your macros.
+However, if you take a more lazy, dirty approach to keto, the black pudding should fit within your macros.

-If you want to try making your own keto black pudding, why not try out this recipe from Lisa Bailey?
-I personally have never tried making my own, when I ventured into the keto world, I befriended my local butcher.
+If you want to make keto black pudding, why not try this recipe from Lisa Bailey?
+I have never tried making my own.
+When I ventured into the keto world, I befriended my local butcher.

-With the growing popularity of the keto diet, I do not think it will be long before we will be seeing keto black pudding on the shelves in the local stores.
+With the growing popularity of the keto diet, I do not think it will be long before we see keto black pudding on the shelves in the local stores.

 Yes, black pudding can be eaten on a low carb diet.

-Here are some of my favourite ways to enjoy black pudding on a keto, low-carb diet.
+Here are some of my favorite ways to enjoy black pudding on a keto, low-carb diet.

 - black pudding with poached eggs

-- black pudding with mozarella and cherry tomatoes
+- black pudding with mozzarella and cherry tomatoes

 - black pudding stuffed chicken (this is a real favorite of mine)